 Fish farmers also treat their fish with pesticides to combat sea lice.
 Sea lice from fish farms kill up to 95 percent of migrating juvenile wild salmon.
 (2) The pesticides used to treat sea lice in fish farms circulate throughout the ocean.
-Pesticides that have been banned for decades have concentrated in the fat of much marine life.
+Pesticides that have been banned for decades have concentrated in the fat of various marine life.

 Researchers have also found levels of polybrominated diphenyl ether (PBDE), a chemical used as a flame retardant, in high levels in farm-raised fish.
 PBDEs are endocrine disruptors that are thought to contribute to cancer.
 Scientists believe that both fish feed and increasing concentrations in the open oceans are contributing to high PBDE levels in fish and humans.

-Dioxins are one of the “dirty dozen,” says the World Health Organization (WHO) because they are highly toxic and are stored for a long time in the body: their half life in fat cells is 7 to 11 years.
+Dioxins are one of the “dirty dozen,” says the World Health Organization (WHO) because they are highly toxic and are stored for a long time in the body.
+Their half-life in fat cells is seven to 11 years.
+(6)

 Dioxins impair the endocrine, immune, nervous and reproductive systems and are carcinogens.

-University of British Colombia professor Daniel Pauly calls aquafarms “floating pig farms” because tremendous amounts of fish feed and fish waste accumulate on the sea floor because of them, creating a perfect breeding ground for bacteria that threaten other marine life.
+University of British Columbia professor Daniel Pauly calls aquafarms “floating pig farms” because tremendous amounts of fish feed and fish waste accumulate on the seafloor because of them, creating a perfect breeding ground for bacteria that threaten other marine life.
+(7)

 Researchers from the George Mateljan Foundation say that “a good sized salmon farm produces an amount of excrement equivalent to the sewage of a city of 10,000 people.”

-Another fear many scientists have is about dwindling biodiversity of fish.
+Many scientists also worry about the dwindling biodiversity of fish.
 The wide variety of fish and other species and their genetic make-ups makes the food supply more sustainable.
 Diversity equals survival.

 Interbreeding between escaped fish and wild may also dilute the wild salmon gene pool.

 Drugs that could reduce farmed-fish growing times have also begun to arise.
-These drugs alter genes in fish so that they produce growth hormones and grow six times faster than normal fish, increasing the danger that wild species will be overcome.
+These drugs alter genes in fish so that they grow six times faster than normal fish, increasing the danger that wild species will be overcome.

 This information is certainly sobering and should be enough to convince you to stay away from conventional farmed fish.
 These practices are even affecting the population of fish in the wild.

-Wild caught salmon is very high in Omega 3 fatty acids.
+Wild-caught salmon is very high in omega-3 fatty acids.
 These fats are known as essential fatty acids.
-Our bodies don’t produce them, so must obtain them through our food.
-Wild caught salmon also has a healthy balance of Omega 3 to Omega 6 fatty acids.
-When you have too many Omega 6 fatty acids in your body, inflammation occurs.
+Our bodies don’t produce them, so we must obtain them through our food.
+Wild-caught salmon also has a healthy balance of omega-3 to omega-6 fatty acids.
+When you have too many omega-6 fatty acids in your body, inflammation occurs.

-Cold water fish such as salmon are a good source of Vitamin D – an extremely important nutrient that is essential to wide variety of bodily functions.
-The sun is your best source of Vitamin D, but since most people don’t get enough sun in the winter months, wild caught salmon is a great way to add more of it into your diet.
+Cold water fish such as salmon are a good source of vitamin D – an extremely important nutrient that is essential for a wide variety of bodily functions.
+The sun is your best source of vitamin D, but since most people don’t get enough sun in the winter months, wild-caught salmon is a great way to add more of it into your diet.